andymchugh/andrewbmchugh-flow-panel-docs/README.md

 - See your SVG responding in the correct units to the test data.
 - Develop your time-series query in its own time-series panel until you are happy with the result.
 - Copy your query into the Flow panel remembering to alias the time-series to a meaningful name.
-- Press 'Troubleshooting Data' to see your query time-series coming through to the panel.
+- Press 'Debugging Data' to see your query time-series coming through to the panel.
 - Change your panel config dataRef to map the cell ID to your time-series name.
 - Use the time-slider to see your value being correctly echoed in SVG.
 - Rinse / Repeat.